medusa-project/active-medusa/README.md

 ### Defining Relationships

-Using the `has_many` and `belongs_to` methods, the example above specifies that collections can contain zero or more items; items can contain zero or more bytestreams; and items can also contain zero or more items (as in aggregations, a.k.a. compound objects).
+Using the `has_many`, `belongs_to`, and `has_binaries` methods, the example
+above specifies that collections can contain zero or more items; items can contain zero or more bytestreams; and items can also contain zero or more items (as in aggregations, a.k.a. compound objects).
 Note that both sides of the relationship must be specified, so for every `has_many` on an owning entity, there must be a `belongs_to` on the owned entity.
-The `belongs_to` side also requires a `:predicate` option that specifies what RDF predicate to use to store the relationship in Fedora.
+The `belongs_to` side also requires a `:predicate` option that specifies what RDF predicate to use to store the relationship in Fedora, as does `has_binaries`.

 ## Creating Entities